 Even those not particularly prone to negative emotions have limits on how much overall stress they can take.
 Consider if you need to make any temporary or permanent lifestyle/priority changes to reduce tension and overwhelm, especially in areas that were contributing factors to the original addiction.

 Fatigue or Poor Health

-Inadequate sleep, poor eating habits, and a sedentary lifestyle (not to mention actual physical and mental illness) lower resistance to both emotional stress and physical pain, and thus to the temptation of relapse.
+Inadequate sleep, poor eating habits, and a sedentary lifestyle (not to mention actual physical health and mental health disorder) lower resistance to both emotional stress and physical pain, and thus to the temptation of relapse.
 Find a good doctor for regular checkups and healthy-habit recommendations.